augustocerqua/Back-to-basics-book/README.md

 # The Backbone of Impact Evaluation Methods – Back to Basics

 This is the repository for the book "The Backbone of Impact Evaluation Methods – Back to Basics".
+The book can be accessed for free here: https://augustocerqua.github.io/Back-to-basics-book/

 ## About the book